 Mind-body therapists at Cancer Treatment Centers of America® (CTCA) in Chicago understand the important connection between mental, physical and spiritual health.
 They strive to provide patients with comprehensive, integrated care.
 Through a variety of practices, the mind-body medicine team at our Illinois facility focuses on helping cancer patients grow emotionally strong and resilient, so they can better manage the pain or distress caused by cancer and/or related treatments.

-Nestled between Chicago and Milwaukee, our Illinois hospital, CTCA® at Midwestern Regional Medical Center, is home to an empathetic mind-body medicine team that displays the kind of Midwestern hospitality associated with the region.
+Nestled between Chicago and Milwaukee, our Illinois hospital, CTCA® Chicago, is home to an empathetic mind-body medicine team that displays the kind of Midwestern hospitality associated with the region.
 Headed by Dr. Katherine Puckett, Chief of the Division of Mind Body Medicine at CTCA, the Zion, Illinois-based program is staffed by Reiki therapy providers, licensed psychologists and clinical social workers alike.

 Cancer patients can also take advantage of the animal-assisted therapy program, spending time with our four-legged staffer, Tori, and her trainer, Cindy Ingram.
 The Australian labradoodle offers an often-welcome distraction for patients experiencing pain or emotional distress.
 She may be particularly comforting to those who are missing their pets while undergoing treatment away from home.